mjh2901/mkdocs_wikidna/README.md

 - MkDocs config: `mkdocs.yml`
 - Scripts for conversion and checks: `scripts/` (link checker, markdown fixers, rename helpers)

-This repo was created by converting legacy WikiDNA content to Markdown and fixing formatting for MkDocs compatibility.
+This repo was created by converting legacy  Network DNA MKDocs content to Markdown and fixing formatting for MkDocs compatibility.
 For details, see `report.md`.